 Iceland is the most sparsely populated country in Europe with an average of three inhabitants per square km.
-It is a country that attracts travelers looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels – need to look no further than Iceland.
+Travelers looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels – need to look no further than Iceland.
 Whether it be relaxing in the thermal waters of the Blue Lagoon, snowmobiling across glaciers or soaking up the Northern Lights from your outdoor jacuzzi – you cannot beat the fascinating geology and quirkiness of this country.

 • Watch the northern lights from your outdoor jacuzzi at Hotel Ranga.